Winter welcome guide

 1. Review the Winter Session health requirements

-Visit the health page for information about health requirements, deadlines, and late fees.
+Visit the health and safety page for information about health requirements, deadlines, and late fees.

 2. Activate your NetID

-As a Winter Session student you will need to obtain a Cornell Network ID (NetID) to access services including e-mail, your grades, library services, and more.
+You will need a Cornell Network ID (NetID) to access services such as e-mail, your grades, library services, and more.

-You may receive a letter or text before you arrive on campus with information about activating your NetID.
+Before Winter Session begins, you may receive a letter or text with information about activating your NetID.
 If you receive this information, we recommend you activate your NetID right away.

 If you do not receive this information before arriving on campus, contact the IT Service Desk.